 According to Ferguson, Chicago Police Department lieutenant Anthony Wojcik improperly discarded police notes documenting witness accounts before he “personally recreated the accounts.”

-Furthermore, video and audio evidence that should have been available through dashcam footage was either altered, damaged or unavailable due to improper set-up.
-According to NBC News, “at least four officers who were present the night of the shooting failed to ‘visually and audibly record events’ with in-car video systems, and were found to withhold and shield video evidence establishing what transpired between Van Dyke and McDonald, according to the report.”
+Furthermore, video and audio evidence that should have been available through dashcam footage was either altered, damaged or unavailable due to improper assembly.
+According to NBC News, “At least four officers who were present the night of the shooting failed to ‘visually and audibly record events’ with in-car video systems, and were found to withhold and shield video evidence establishing what transpired between Van Dyke and McDonald, according to the report.”

 The false narratives served to “mischaracterize the events leading up to the McDonald shooting, and to thereby bolster a false narrative which might offer justification for the shooting,” according to the report.